-Belfast City Council will cover the cost of line rental which include;-
+Belfast City Council will cover the cost of line rental which includes;-

-- a. the cost of all phone calls to landlines or mobile phones within the UK; - b. the cost of all text messages to landlines or mobile phones within the UK and - c.
-1GB (iPhones) and 500mb (Blackberry's) of data usage per month.\
+- a. the cost of all phone calls to UK landlines or UK mobile phones whilst within the UK; - b. the cost of all text messages to UK landlines or UK mobile phones whilst within the UK and - c.
+2GB (iPhones) of data usage per month.